Sloane Stephens's Success and Achievements in Timeline

 2010: Junior Doubles Titles

-In 2010, Sloane Stephens, as a promising junior player, achieved a junior ranking of world No. 5 and won three out of four major girls' doubles titles with her partner Tímea Babos.
+In 2010, Sloane Stephens achieved a junior ranking of world No. 5 and secured three out of four major girls' doubles titles with her partner Tímea Babos.

 2013: Victory Against Serena Williams

-In 2013, Sloane Stephens achieved her only victory against Serena Williams at the Australian Open, a match that garnered international attention.
+In 2013, Sloane Stephens secured her only victory against Serena Williams at the Australian Open, which garnered international attention and put her on the cusp of cracking the top 10 of the WTA rankings later in the season.

 2016: Coaching Change and WTA Titles

-In 2016, Sloane Stephens switched to a new coach, Kamau Murray, and subsequently won three WTA titles in the first half of the year.
-Her successful year was cut short by a foot injury.
+In 2016, Sloane Stephens switched to a new coach, Kamau Murray, leading to her return to elite level and winning three WTA titles in the first half of the year, before an injury cut her season short.

-In 2016, with Kamau Murray as her coach, Sloane Stephens won three titles.
+In 2016, Sloane Stephens, coached by Kamau Murray, won three titles.

 In 2017, Sloane Stephens defeated Madison Keys in the final of the US Open to win her first major title.

-In 2017, Sloane Stephens returned from injury and won the US Open in her fifth tournament back.
-She was also awarded WTA Comeback Player of the Year.
+In 2017, Sloane Stephens returned from injury, won the US Open in her fifth tournament back, and was awarded WTA Comeback Player of the Year.

 In 2017, Sloane Stephens won her first major title at the US Open with Kamau Murray as her coach.

-In 2018, Sloane Stephens continued her success by winning her first Premier Mandatory title at the Miami Open, reaching a second major final at the French Open, entering the top 10 for the first time, and finishing runner-up at the WTA Finals.
+In 2018, Sloane Stephens won her first Premier Mandatory title at the Miami Open, reached the French Open final, entered the top 10, and was runner-up at the WTA Finals.